Lizhen0909/LSHVec/README.md

   1. Try sampling.
 DNA reads generally have high coverage.
 Such high coverage may not be necessary.
   2. Or use `create_hash_only` to create lsh on a small (sampled) data; then split your data into multiple files and run hashSeq with `lsh_file` option on many nodes.

+- core dumped when hashing

+   Error like

+      terminate called after throwing an instance of 'std::out_of_range' what(): map::at
+      Aborted (core dumped)

+   mostly because a sequence contains characters other than ACGTN.
+So please convert non-ACGT characters to N's.

 ## License